rethinkdb/horizon/client/README.md

 First you need to ensure that you have the `fusion.js` client library.

-Note: that you'll want to have `http` instead of `https` if you started Fusion Server with `--unsecure`.
+Note: that you'll want to have `http` instead of `https` if you started Fusion Server with `--insecure`.
 By default Fusion Server hosts the `fusion.js` client library on it's host on port 8181.

 ```javascript
 ...